The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 **Firestorms of Asphodelos**

 A catastrophic raidwide AoE that deals magic damage.
-This will summon burning rain once more, and spawn fire tornados North, Southwest, and Southeast on the arena.
+This will summon burning rain once more, and spawn Darkblaze Twister fire tornadoes north, southwest, and southeast on the arena.

+**Flames of Asphodelos**

+Shoots two sets of three conal AoEs in sequence.
+Move into one of the conal AoEs after it goes off.

+**Storms of Asphodelos**

+The boss will spawn two **Heat of Condemnation** tethers on random non-tanks.
+In addition, each Darkblaze Twister will do a targeted conal AoE on the closest player, and the boss will do a targeted conal AoE on the three closest players.

+**Darkblaze Twister**

+The boss will tether to each of the Darkblaze Twisters.
+One tether will be dark, and two tethers will be fire.
+The fire tethered tornadoes will do a donut AoE around them, and the dark tethered tornado will do a knockback.

 ## Fight Strategy